carpentries-incubator/python-humanities-lesson/episodes/08-working-with-sql.md

 import sqlite3

 # Create a SQL connection to our SQLite database
-con = sqlite3.connect("data/subcatalogue.db")
+con = sqlite3.connect("data/eebo.db")

 cur = con.cursor()

 # Return all results of query
-cur.execute('SELECT Title FROM subcatalogue WHERE Status="Free"')
+cur.execute('SELECT Title FROM eebo WHERE Status="Free"')
 cur.fetchall()

 # Return first result of query
-cur.execute('SELECT Title FROM subcatalogue WHERE Status="Free"')
+cur.execute('SELECT Title FROM eebo WHERE Status="Free"')
 cur.fetchone()

 #Be sure to close the connection.